IntelliTect/Coalesce/docs/pages/generated/client/view-model.rst

 ============

 	:ts:`includes: string`
-		String that will be passed to the server when loading and saving that allows for data trimming via C# Attributes & loading control via IIncludable.
+		String that will be passed to the server when loading and saving that allows for data trimming via C# Attributes.
 See :ref:`Includes` for more information.

 	:ts:`isChecked: KnockoutObservable<boolean>`
 		Flag to use to determine if this item is checked.
 Provided for convenience.